-During program year 2022, Lacasa anticipates receiving a HOME and Development funds award from IHCDA, to be used with \$130,000 in CDBG funds, for rehab of a four-unit rental property, to provide four rental units affordable at 60% AMI.
+During program year 2022, Lacasa expects to receive a HOME and Development funds award from IHCDA, used with \$130,000 in CDBG funds, for rehab of a four-unit rental property, to provide four rental units affordable at 60% AMI.
+Rents will follow the rents required by the primary funding source, in this case rents for HOME as set by IHCDA.
+The project is currently underway.